gallettilance/gallettilance.github.io/assignments/assignment7.md

   - Run simulations to generate confidence intervals for the slope or intercept.
   - Count the number of times the confidence intervals capture the true parameter value.
   - Display the proportion of intervals that contain the true value.
-  - Plot the confidence intervals and highlight those that do not contain the true parameter value.
+  - Plot the confidence intervals and show those that do not contain the true parameter value.

 ## Instructions

 1. **Extend Your Existing Code**:
    - Use your code from Assignment 6 as a starting point.
-   - Add the new features while ensuring the previous functionality still works correctly.
+   - Update the data generation to use user-specified slope (β₁) and intercept (β₀), along with the mean (μ) and variance (σ²).
+   - Ensure that the null hypothesis in your hypothesis testing uses these specified values.

+2. **Modify the Webpage Workflow**:

+   - **Data Generation**:
+     - Users input parameters for data generation and click a **"Generate Data"** button.
+     - Display the plots related to data generation (scatter plot, histograms).

+   - **Hypothesis Testing**:
+     - After generating data, users can input parameters for hypothesis testing.
+     - Provide a **"Run Hypothesis Testing"** button under the data generation results.
+     - The hypothesis testing should be based on the generated data.

+   - **Confidence Intervals**:
+     - Similarly, provide options for generating confidence intervals.
+     - Include a **"Calculate Confidence Interval"** button.

-2. **Hypothesis Testing Implementation**:
+3. **Hypothesis Testing Implementation**:

    - **Data Generation**:
      - Generate datasets under the null hypothesis where the true parameter equals the hypothesized value.